Healthy Peach Cobbler

 Storage instructions

-To store: Leftover peach cobbler should be stored in the refrigerator, covered in an airtight container, for up to 1 week.
+To store: Leftover peach cobbler should be refrigerated in an airtight container for up to 1 week.
+Don’t be surprised if a little peach juice settles around the edges as it sits- that’s completely normal.

 To freeze: Place leftover portions of the cobbler in a freezer-friendly container and freeze them for up to 6 months.
-You can also portion them in single serving containers.
+I often freeze individual portions for an easy dessert whenever a craving strikes.

 gluten free peach cobbler